IanMcCormick123/1040-final-project/README.md

   [MrBeast](https://www.youtube.com/user/MrBeast6000)

+  MrBeast whom you might have a good chance of knowing already is a philanthropist who gives away a lot of money through challenges and also has very other entertaining videos on his channel.

   [Luna](https://www.youtube.com/user/AustinFFA)

+  I've watched him for a while he does storytime videos about his life with gameplay in the background.

   [Brewstew](https://www.youtube.com/user/brewstewfilms)

+  This guy tells stories about his life, but has it in a crude animated formant.
+His sense of humor is very funny.

   [Poofesure](https://www.youtube.com/user/Poofesure)

+ This guy runs a gaming channel and he is very funny because whenever he does poorly (which is pretty often) he will rage and scream and it is very entertaining to watch.

  ## Other things to know

  I am learning Chinese and have been since middle school.
 Besides Chinese, I also love to learn about other countries and cultures in general.
 I find learning about other cultures/countries to be very intriguing and it also allows me to have a different perspective on America.
+And just like anyone else I love to have fun with my friends.